MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **TenantGroup** - The type of the tenant that the subscription belongs to.
 Allows us to classify issues and identify whether a problem is widespread or isolated to a set of users.

-  - **TenantId** - The tenant that a user’s subscription is tied to.
+  - **TenantId** - The tenant that a user's subscription is tied to.
 Allows us to classify issues and identify whether a problem is widespread or isolated to a set of users or a specific tenant.

 ### *Information that specifically supports diagnostic data collection*